 Knowing where to head to see them can be tricky too.
 Adam and I headed to the Grótta Island Lighthouse in Reykjavík and you do have to be patient not only finding a car parking space (this spot does get busy) but also waiting for The Northern Lights to appear.
 As we found, turning the engine on to have the heating on in the car meant the headlights went on automatically, which made us very unpopular with people outside waiting for the Northern Lights to appear.

 5. You might want to book a tour to see the Northern Lights

-As I mentioned, we were able to see The Northern Lights without booking a tour but had not quite equipped our cameras to take the photos we were hoping for.
+As I mentioned, we were able to see the Northern Lights without booking a tour but had not quite equipped our cameras to take the photos we were hoping for.
 The independence of having a hire car in Iceland is something we loved, but in hindsight, I do wish we had booked a specific Northern Lights tour.
-The tour guides know the area so will know the best spots to see the lights and some tours even offer a complimentary photo and can capture a professional picture of you with the Northern Lights.
-It is worth noting, due to the unpredictability of seeing The Northern Lights it is recommended that you book your Northern Lights Tour for your first night in Iceland as many tour operators will take you back out free of charge on subsequent nights if weather conditions prevent you from seeing them in all their glory.
+The tour guides know the area and the best spots to see the aurora.
+Some tours even offer a complimentary photo and can capture a professional picture of you with the Northern Lights.
+It is worth noting, due to the unpredictability of seeing The Northern Lights, it is recommended that you book a Northern Lights Tour for your first night in Iceland as many tour operators will take you back out free of charge on subsequent nights if weather conditions prevent you from seeing them in all their glory.

 Seeing the Northern Lights is magical and this is something I wish I’d known before visiting Iceland for the first time.

 Hindsight is a wonderful thing…can I go back to Iceland please and go on a tour!

 6. Did you know you can book a free stopover in Iceland for a long-haul flight?